Alms, legs and sights

 Up ready for sunrise and off to " Binthabat at dawn" the giving of alms to the monks of Luang Prabang.
 What a scene; food vendors selling sticky rice, bananas and biscuits to locals and tourists as they sit on rattan mats along the pavements in front of temples, hotels and shops

-After a coffee at Joma we decided to hire bikes for the day and take a ride through the countryside to a nearby craft village.
+After a coffee at Joma we decide to hire bikes for the day and take a ride through the countryside to a nearby craft village.
 The route took us over a high single carriage bridge over the river and through a few small industrial towns, hardly picturesque but the real side of Laos all the same.
 Our map didn't include the village so after a few u turns we finally arrived at... the neighbouring village.
 Anyway we cycled along a few tracks occasionally glimpsing the majestic Mekong until we came to our original target.
-Not really worth the journey as it pretty run down and the crafts were not very tasteful to our eye, but we had really enjoyed the cycling and 'sabaideeing' to all the lovely village children who were merrily playing on the track as we cycled past.
+Not really worth the journey as it's pretty run down and the crafts were not very tasteful to our eye, but we had really enjoyed the cycling and 'sabaideeing' to all the lovely village children who were merrily playing on the track as we cycled past.
 We spent the rest of the day mastering the Luang Prabang one way system and then returned the bikes on the way back to Mrs Vandara's.
-As she was in we had a chat and found out the old lady was in fact her husband's grandmother of 109 years and retained all her senses, I joked that was more than I do.
-Its lovely staying in a house; we saw Mrs V earlier today and rang our bells and got a wave - which made us feel at home already.
+As she was in we had a chat and found out the old lady who sat in the armchair all day was in fact her husband's grandmother of 109 years - and retained all her senses, I joked that was more than I do.
+It's lovely staying in a house; we saw Mrs V earlier today as we cycled around town and rang our bells and got a wave - which made us feel at home already.
 That and typing the blog in the front room with her shop samples to one side and Ning her delightful granddaughter watching Laos Pink Panther with occasional strops to her brother and tears feels like everyday real but should feel sureal, nice though.